 Section 3.
 The Officers and the Directorate shall constitute the Board of Directors of the Corporation.

 Section 4.
-Candidates for Officers and the Directorate shall be nominated at the November membership meeting, elected at the following December membership meeting, and installed at the following January membership meeting which can be the January Annual Awards Dinner.
+Candidates for Officers and the Directorate shall be nominated at the November membership meeting, elected at the following December membership meeting, and installed at the following January membership meeting, which can be the January Annual Awards Dinner.
+Members unable to attend the December membership meeting may submit their votes by email or U.S. mail, received by the Secretary not later than the December meeting.

 Section 5.
 The term of any elective office shall be from the day of installation to the next following January membership meeting.